 HOW TO MAKE RASPBERRY TARTLETS:

 Preheat the oven to 350℉.
 Spray a jumbo muffin tin with nonstick baking spray (like Baker’s Joy).
 Set aside.
 Cream butter, sugars, and extracts together for 1- 2 minutes.
 Add in the flour and mix just until combined.
 The mixture may still be a little crumbly.
 Do not over mix or the dough may become tough.
+Note: This doubles as a crumble topping too so you’ll use it for the cookie base and topping.
 Scoop about ¼ cup of the dough into each muffin well.
 Press into the bottom and up the sides a little, forming a well.

 Spoon ½-1 Tablespoon of raspberry jam into the center of each tartlet.